hungovercoders-blog/datagriff/docs/_posts/2023-10-29-cloud-dev-platform-template/2023-10-29-cloud-dev-platform-template.md

 They go one step further than docker providing the environment for your software to run, as they actually provide the environment that the software was built on in the first place.
 This truly solves the "it runs on my machine" issue.
 Another reason is that I hate configuring my machine, or more to the point I hate remembering HOW to configure my machine.
 Cloud develop environments allow you to wrap your configuration in an automated code solution which me it works exactly the same for whoever opens it, and you can go back to see your configuration in source control.
 I think as a hungovercoder it is more important that it solves the problem of "that's how I got it to work on my machine!!!" as well as the classic "it runs on my machine...".
 I have started dabbling with both [github codespaces]() and [gitpod](https://www.gitpod.io/cde) for cloud developer environment experiences and I would recommend you do the same to make the choice that suits you.
 I started my journey with gitpod, which is why the current blog sticks to this at the moment, but if you check out the repo referenced throughout it will also have the configuration mostly setup for codespaces too.
 They both leverage a common container setup so its very easy to make your code function for both.
 I am aiming to do a fair comparison between the two when I think I am ready towards the end of the year.
-At the moment my summary would be that github codespaces have a huge amount of functionality, quickstarts and I get to leverage more compute credits as I already have [github pro]().
+At the moment my summary would be that github codespaces have a huge amount of functionality, co-pilot(!), quickstarts, Microsoft extensions in the browser, and I get to leverage more compute credits as I already have github pro.
 Gitpod, while less bells and whistles, seems to still be a far smooth and quicker experience, as well as not abstracting too much away so that it takes away the knowledge of how you configured your machine.
 I find codespaces provide more of a template quickstart and would be the best choice for beginners, but gitpod has allowed me to figure out "how it worked on my machine" and place that in code, without me not knowing how I got it to work in the first place, which is still an important thing at least at this point for developers to understand.
+I am looking forward to comparing the two in more detail and from a fairer perspective in the future.

 ## Create base image with prebuild

 ### Declare docker file

 I initially tried to install the Azure CLI and Terraform as part of the gitpod configuration file.
 I thought this was adding too much time to when I opened up my environment.
-My environment was also all based on the [gitpod full image](https://hub.docker.com/layers/gitpod/workspace-full/latest/images/sha256-811f72def04ed647cb4cb991771db8d3c6d9ceeec2f164fadda3db703eb54469?context=explore) and I thought that this 2.5 GB image was far too large for what I need specifically for this environment, simply a linux distribution, [brew](https://brew.sh/) (to provide me easy ability to install terraform and azure cli), terraform and the azure cli.
+My environment was also all based on the [gitpod full image](https://hub.docker.com/layers/gitpod/workspace-full/latest/images/sha256-811f72def04ed647cb4cb991771db8d3c6d9ceeec2f164fadda3db703eb54469?context=explore) and I thought that this 2.5 GB image was far too large for what I needed specifically for this environment, simply a linux distribution, [brew](https://brew.sh/) (to provide me easy ability to install terraform and azure cli), terraform and the azure cli.
 After speaking to the lovely people on the [gitpod discord community](https://discord.com/channels/816244985187008514) they then recommended that I put all these installations into the docker file itself and use the [workspace-base image](https://hub.docker.com/layers/gitpod/workspace-base/latest/images/sha256-7bc9afe251dc71cd50b7aaeebfd1ed80690a9080c43322e39a57fc9959f6af6d?context=explore), which is only around 600 MB in size.
 This made my docker image a third of the size and cut the environment startup time to a few seconds once I had configured prebuilds (see next section).
 The docker file I called ".cde.Dockerfile" and added to the root of my git repo with this code.
-This initaites a container from the gitpod base image, installs [brew](https://brew.sh/), then uses brew to install terraform and the azure cli.

 ```bash
 FROM gitpod/workspace-base